People tend to get cravings when the brain starts calling for certain foods — often processed foods that aren’t considered healthy or nutritious.

-A craving is an emotional state, a desire to consume a certain food.
+A craving is an emotional state characterized by a desire to consume a certain food.
 It should not be confused with simple hunger, which is different.

 Cravings sometimes seem to appear out of thin air.

-We might be doing mundane things... watching our favorite TV show, walking the dog, reading... then suddenly a craving for something like ice cream appears.
+A person might be doing mundane things like watching a favorite TV show, walking the dog, or reading.
+Then suddenly a craving for something like ice cream appears.

-Even though the cravings sometime seem to come out of nowhere, they can also be turned on by certain triggers, which are known as cues.
+Even though the cravings sometimes seem to come out of nowhere, they can be turned on by certain triggers, which are known as cues.

-For food addicts, these cravings can be so powerful that they cause people to break rules they had set for themselves (such as only eating unhealthy on Saturdays) and constantly overeat despite them knowing that it is causing them physical harm.
+For those with food addiction, these cravings can be so powerful that they cause people to break rules they set for themselves, such as only eating unhealthy food on Saturdays.

-Now you eat that particular food until your brain has received all that dopamine that it was missing.
+People with food addiction get their “fix” by eating a particular food until their brain has received all of the dopamine it was missing.

-The more often you repeat this cycle of craving and rewarding yourself, the stronger it becomes and the more food you need each time.
+The more often this cycle of craving and rewarding is repeated, the stronger it becomes and the greater the quantity of food that’s needed each time (

-Whereas 4 scoops of ice cream sufficed three years ago, today you may need 8 scoops to experience the same level of reward.
+While four scoops of ice cream were enough 3 years ago, today it may take eight scoops to experience the same level of reward.

-It can be almost impossible to eat "in moderation" when you are satisfying an addiction-driven craving.
+It can be almost impossible to eat in moderation when satisfying an addiction-driven craving.

-That’s why it is hopeless for people to just have a small slice of cake or a few M&M’s.
-It’s like telling a smoker to only smoke 1/4th of a cigarette to cut back, it simply does NOT work.
+That’s why it’s often impossible for people to just have a small slice of cake or a few M&M’s.
+It’s like telling a smoker to only smoke one-fourth of a cigarette to cut back.
+It simply does not work.

 Over time, food addiction can cause severe physical and psychological problems.

-Unfortunately... there is no easy solution to addiction.
-There is no supplement, mental trick or magical solution out there.
+Unfortunately, there is no easy solution to addiction.
+There is no supplement, mental trick, or magical remedy.

 Psychiatrists and psychologists can help.
-There are also organizations like OA (Overeaters Anonymous), which anyone can join for free.
+There are also organizations like Overeaters Anonymous (OA), which anyone can join for free.

-Binge eating disorder (which I think is pretty much identical to food addiction) is currently classified as an eating disorder in the DSM-V, the official manual that mental health professionals use to define mental disorders.
+Binge eating disorder, which is associated with food addiction, is currently classified as a feeding and eating disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM–5), the official manual that mental health professionals use to define mental disorders.